auycro/auycro.github.io/_posts/2015-09-02-implement-websocket-unity-webgl-javascript-plugin.md

 ```

 <p class="text-left">
- Now, we already have 4 functions (Hello,InitWebSocket,Send,State) to use in Unity <br/>
+ Now, we already have 4 functions (Hello,InitWebSocket,Send,State) to use in Unity. <br/>
- In the next part, we will show you how to create GameObject and Script.
+ In the next part, I will show you how to create GameObject and Script.
 </p>